pseyfert/LFVdiagrams/README.md

 modifiy them or extend them, the code is provided and users are invited to extend it.

-For simplicity, the resulting diagrams can be found on github, following the instructions synchronising [Github Pages][gh-pages].
+For simplicity, the resulting diagrams can be found on the [project github page][io].

 License
 -------